A Better Butter

 Yet while butter certainly isn't a healthy food, it isn’t a totally empty-calorie one either.
 It does have a significant amount of vitamin A and trace amounts of other nutrients like vitamin E, Vitamin B12, Vitamin K, riboflavin, niacin, calcium, selenium, iodine, and phosphorus.

 It also contains some special beneficial compounds like conjugated linoleic acid (CLA), which has been associated with reduced cancer growth, decreased body fat, enhanced immune function, and decreased inflammation.
-However, the studies that found these effects involved supplementation of CLA far greater than the amount a typical human would consume in a serving of butter, and you can also get your CLA from beef, eggs, and other dairy products.arachidonic acid and docosahexaenoic acid, have been shown to have anti-aging effects.
+However, the studies that found these effects involved supplementation of CLA far greater than the amount a typical human would consume in a serving of butter, and you can also get your CLA from beef, eggs, and other dairy products.Additionally, butter contains over 400 different kinds of fatty acids.
+Some, like arachidonic acid and docosahexaenoic acid, have been shown to have anti-aging effects.
 Another beneficial fatty acid found in butter called butyrate has been found to improve insulin sensitivity, boost metabolism, and decrease fat cell formation to support weight control.

 If you must have butter, beware that there are some better butters; as is the norm with meat and dairy products, butter made from the milk of grass-fed cows has a far better nutritional profile than butter made from grain-fed cows.
 It will probably contain less fat, less omega-6, and more omega-3.
 Butter made from sheep's or goat's milk would likely be even healthier.